Beneficial Ownership Information Reporting FAQs

 Person at computer reading about Beneficial Ownership Information Reporting requirements on FinCEN website.

-For business owners and the professionals who assist them with compliance, it is crucial to understand the specifics of compliance requirements.
-This knowledge can help them avoid the serious civil and criminal penalties that come with failing to comply with the regulations.
+For business owners and the professionals who assist them with compliance, it is crucial to understand the specifics of the compliance requirements.
+This knowledge can help them avoid the serious civil and criminal penalties of failing to comply with the regulations.

-What companies will be required to file a BOI report with FinCEN?
+What companies are required to file a BOI report with FinCEN?

 Companies that are required to report are called “reporting companies.”
 FinCEN identifies two types of reporting companies: